 One Page SEO

-“Is it more of a benefit to having one page whereby you are scrunching all of your content, and subsequently, your keywords onto one page?”
+We noticed an interesting thread over on the Cre8asite forums (via SERoundtable.com ) that deals with the troubles and effects of performing SEO on a one-page Web site.
+The question posed was: “Is it more of a benefit to having one page whereby you are scrunching all of your content and, subsequently, your keywords onto one page?”

-In my opinion, the only time doing SEO on a one page Web site would be beneficial is when your industry only has one or two keywords.
-I’d give you an example, but I’m not sure one actually exists.
+In my opinion, the only time doing SEO on a one-page website would be beneficial is when your industry only has one or two keywords.
+I’d give you an example, but I’m not sure one exists.

 If you’re serious about SEO and rankings, creating thin, superficial sites won’t help you to meet your ranking goals, as they provide no structure or way to link internally.
 Ultimately, neither the search engines, nor users, will be able to find what they’re looking for.

-We believe the engines give more value to bigger, full-bodied sites because they contain far more information than a single page site is capable of and are deemed more authoritative.
-Bruce touched on this slightly during a session yesterday at ad:tech Chicago asking, “What is going to satisfy users, a small site or a more robust site with lots of content?”
+We believe the engines give more value to bigger, full-bodied sites because they contain far more information than a single-page site is capable of and are deemed more authoritative.
+Bruce touched on this slightly during a session awhile ago at Ad Tech Chicago, asking, “What is going to satisfy users, a small site or a more robust site with lots of content?”
 We believe the latter.

 The search engines reward unique content.
 Creating a well-rounded site with thousands of unique pages filled with expert content is the way to achieve long lasting results.
 With a single page site, you lose all ability to create theming, silos, or any other of the tactics important to optimal search ranking.